-Lizard lighthouse marks the most southerly point of mainland Britain.
-Established in 1752 it is the second oldest working lighthouse in the UK.
+Lizard Lighthouse stands on the most southerly headland of mainland Britain.
+Built in 1752 it is the second oldest working lighthouse in the UK.
 It is also a landfall and coastal mark guiding vessels traversing along the English Channel.
 At one time it was a headland much frequented by smugglers and wreckers.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 In the early 17th century, the Lizard was owned by Sir John Killigrew of Arwenack House, Falmouth.
-In partnership with his cousin, Lord Dorchester, Killigrew proposed constructing a lighthouse to Trinity House to discourage the local people from showing false lights.
-Trinity House disagreed, arguing that a lighthouse would expose the coast and guide enemy vessels and pirates to a safe landing.
+Killigrew, with his cousin Lord Dorchester, proposed the construction of a lighthouse to Trinity House.
+He hoped this would discourage the local people from showing false lights.
+Trinity House argued that a lighthouse would expose the coast and guide enemy vessels and pirates to a safe landing.

-However, Killigrew obtained a patent directly from the Lord High Admiral, the Duke of Buckingham and agreed to erect the lighthouse at his own expense.
-However, he could not afford to bear the cost of maintenance and intended to fund the project by collecting voluntary contributions from passing ships.
+So Killigrew obtained a patent directly from the Lord High Admiral, the Duke of Buckingham and agreed to erect the lighthouse at his own expense.
+But he could not afford to bear the cost of maintenance and planned to collect voluntary contributions from passing vessels.

-In 1903 it was decided to discontinue the western tower, and the lantern was dismantled.
-The lighthouse was now changed to a revolving light showing one white flash every 3 seconds from the eastern tower.
+In 1903 the western tower was discontinued, and the lantern was dismantled.
+A revolving light showing one white flash was then displayed every 3 seconds from the eastern tower.

 The fog signal is still operational.